Leonidas-from-XIV/node-xml2js/README.md

 Please, if you have a problem with the library, first make sure you read this README.
 If you read this far, thanks, you're good.
-Then, please make sure your problem really is with `xml2js`.
+Then, please make sure your problem really is with `xml-json-convert`.
 It is?
 Okay, then I'll look at it.
 Send me a mail and we can talk.
 Please don't open issues, as I don't think that is the proper forum for support problems.
-Some problems might as well really be bugs in `xml2js`, if so I'll let you know to open an issue instead :)
+Some problems might as well really be bugs in `xml-json-convert`, if so I'll let you know to open an issue instead :)

 But if you know you really found a bug, feel free to open an issue instead.